-This page presents search peer review resources to support recommendations:
+This page presents search peer review resources to support the pilot Editorial Independence and Efficiency Project, information specialists conducting search peer review for Cochrane Review Groups (CRGs), and recommendations:

 - Information Specialists Executive 2019 White Paper on incorporating peer review of search methods and strategies